“I know it’s a hideous story but it’s a true story of our time and the world we live in”- Catherine Holly

 While writing this post, I discovered the same story surfacing about the working atmosphere on the set of the film, concerning the tensions between film stars Katharine Hepburn as well as Liz Taylor toward Mankiewicz’s abominable treatment of actor Monty Clift who had been struggling on the set with alcohol and drug use due to a car accident that disfigured his face.
 The actors had grown increasingly disgusted with the director’s blatant homophobic abuse of Clift who was openly gay.

-Apparently this tension culminated into a moment of rebellion by Ms. Hepburn, who waited til the final scene was shot, and then proceeded to spit in Mankiewicz’s face.
+Apparently, this tension culminated in a moment of rebellion by Ms. Hepburn, who waited til the final scene was shot, and then proceeded to spit in Mankiewicz’s face.
 I have to say, that while Hepburn is not on my list of actors that I idolize nor whose film career I follow closely, I commend her intrepid defense, and would have expected more of a face slap with a long white linen glove.
 I am saddened by the revelation, if it is accurate that Mankiewicz was a homophobe.
-I just finished watching his film, Letter to Three Wives 1949 with 3 of my best loved actresses Ann Southern, Jeanne Crain and Linda Darnell.
+I just finished watching his film, Letter to Three Wives 1949 with 3 of my best-loved actresses Ann Southern, Jeanne Crain, and Linda Darnell.
 Not to mention his contribution to All About Eve 1950.
-It’s often hard to separate the person from the work, and while I will always admire his work as a director, it does taint the waters to think that Mankiewicz could be a neanderthal in his thinking.
+It’s often hard to separate the person from the work, and while I will always admire his work as a director, it does taint the waters to think that Mankiewicz could be a Neanderthal in his thinking.

-Producer Sam Spiegel submitted Gore Vidal’s screenplay to the MPAA’s review board before production began, the board having expressed objections to the stories subject matter.
+Producer Sam Spiegel submitted Gore Vidal’s screenplay to the MPAA’s review board before production began, the board having expressed objections to the story’s subject matter.
 Spiegel wanted to let Joseph Mankiewicz shoot the film as it was intended.
-Although the board first refused to approve the film, they gave the go ahead, after a few minor changes were made.
+Although the board first refused to approve the film, they gave the go-ahead, after a few minor changes were made.
 Thus, the word homosexual never materialized at any time in the film.